8 known suspensions of officials for on-field incidents

 Roy Ellison, umpire, 2018

-Ellison was placed on “administrative leave” and fined a game check for a post-game confrontation with the Buffalo Bills Jerry Hughes.
+Ellison was placed on “administrative leave” and fined a game check for a post-game confrontation with the Buffalo Bills Jerry Hughes on Dec.
+2, 2018.
 No matter how the human resources paperwork states it, this was a de facto suspension for Ellison.
 He was put on administrative leave, missed one week’s assignment and wasn’t paid for missing that assignment.

 Rob Vernatchi, side judge, 2015